Exercise Time and Intensity

 This scale was developed by Gunner Borg in 1982.
 It is a simple numerical list of six to twenty points.
 An individual chooses a number from the scale and uses it to rate his/her exertion.

 A point of six is correlated with an average heart rate of sixty beats per minute in a healthy adult.
 For instance, a person who is able to talk easily for hours would have an RPE of 6.
-On the other hand, a person who is unable to speak for a brief period during an intense exercise would have an RPE of 10.

 The Borg Rating of Perceived Excertion (RPE) scale is widely used in sports and occupational health and safety.
 Besides measuring the level of exertion, it can also be used to measure subjective somatic symptoms.